Safeguarding and Governance

 Governing bodies are responsible for ensuring that the school is a safe place.
 Managing the school perimeter and access to buildings is a significant aspect of security, as is the management of staff and visitors to the school.
 It is good practice for schools to aim for one entrance where reception staff can manage visitors.
 At this single point of entry, staff should be able to prevent access to the school to visitors without satisfactory identification and a reason for their visit.

 It is helpful if visitors to the school can be readily identified and visitor badges should be worn.
-In this way anyone with a badge can be politely challenged.
+In this way, anyone with a badge can be politely challenged.
 Many schools now use ID badges for all staff, particularly in higher risk situations, including inner city areas, large sites and special schools.
-Some schools also issue badges for pupils, particularly to sixth form students who may not being wearing school uniform.
+Some schools also issue badges for pupils, particularly for sixth form students who may not be wearing school uniform.

 Governing bodies must be clear about the checking and vetting processes, before shortlisting, during the interviews and afterwards.
 They should be assured there are effective processes in place for arranging checks, including DBS, identity, right to work in the UK and any required overseas police checks, often called a ‘Certificate of Good Conduct’.